tom-krieger/sshkeymgmt/README.md

 class { '::sshkeymgmt': }
 ```

-If there are no Unix users, no Unix groups and no ssh key groups the module will print a notification only.
+If there are no Unix users, no Unix groups or no ssh key groups the module will print a notification only.

 ## Usage

-Configuration for the class can be done either by Hiera oder by writing the configuration directly into the class statement.
+Configuration for the class can be done either by Hiera or by writing the configuration directly into the class statement.

 ### Example Hiera data

-Configuration of users, groups and ssh key groups can be distributed into different Hiera files.
-You can e. g. have all Unix user and group definitions in your most common Hiera file.
-The ssh groups you can define in the most recent Hiera file describing the node.
-Using Hiera reduces codeing effort for class usage to
+Configuration of users, groups and ssh key groups can be distributed over different Hiera files.
+You can for example have all Unix user and group definitions in your most common Hiera file.
+The ssh groups can be defined in the most recent Hiera file describing the node.
+Using Hiera reduces coding effort for class usage to

 ```puppet
 include '::sshkeymgmt'